LindG99/instaquote-adminDemo/README.md

+# Material Dashboard

-Material dashboard that let you get, edit and remove material.
+Material dashboard that lets you get, edit, and remove material.
-This is only the demoapplication.
-I later did a similar project in instaquotes repository with a few changes.
+This is only the demo application.
+I later did a similar project in InstaQuote's repository with a few changes.
-Built in sveltekit with formactions, zodschema and validation.
-SuperForms and refactor with shadcn-svelte.

-In instaquotes project i added dialogmodals, tailwind css and translations.
+## Built With

+- SvelteKit
+- FormActions
+- ZodSchema and Validation
+- SuperForms
+- Refactor with ShadCN-Svelte

+## In InstaQuote Project

+In InstaQuote's project, I added:
+- Dialog Modals
+- Tailwind CSS
+- Translations